Rajaputhiran

-Rajaputhiran is a 2025 Indian Tamil-language drama film written and directed by Mahaa Kandhan, starring Prabhu, Vetri and Krishna Priya in the lead roles.
+Rajaputhiran is a 2025 Indian Tamil-language action drama film written and directed by Mahaa Kandhan, starring Prabhu, Vetri and Krishna Priya in the lead roles.
 The film is produced by K. M Safi under the banner Crescent Cine Creations.

 Rajaputhiran released in theatres on 30 May 2025.

 Plot

-Set against the sunbaked landscapes of drought-hit Ramanathapuram, Rajaputhiran tells the story of Chellaiyah (played by Prabhu), a resilient farmer whose son Patta (Vetri) gets entangled in a dangerous money-laundering racket.
+In the sunbaked landscapes of drought-hit Ramanathapuram, Chellaiah is a resilient farmer whose son Patta (Vetri) gets entangled in a dangerous money-laundering racket.
 The story delves into family bonds, moral dilemmas, and the power of redemption in a community where honor still trumps ambition.

-Chellaiyah is a figure of grit and warmth, grounded in old-school values.
-His son Patta, youthful and naïve, is lured by the illusion of quick money through Linga’s illegal hundi operation—a shadowy system used by workers in the Middle East to send money home.
+Chellaiah is a figure of grit and warmth, grounded in old-school values.
+His son Patta, youthful and naïve, is lured by the illusion of quick money through Linga's illegal hundi operation—a shadowy system used by workers in the Middle East to send money home.
 What unfolds is a moral and emotional drama that feels both familiar and heartfelt.